Owuo: Names

 Owuo, like many Akan deities, also has a day name, which is Owuo Kwaaku (Death born on Wednesday).
 This explains Owuo's personality, as those born on Wednesday are said to be full of nsem bone (tricks, bad and acts of evil).
 This means that Owuo is involved in all forms of death, even the most evil kinds.

 In Jamaica, Owuo is possibly known as Bredda Death, specifically in the story involving Death (possibly him) and Ananse.
 This symbolises the fact that in Akan culture and mythos, where Jamaican culture heavily takes from, Ananse is actually the brother of Death via Odomankoma.

 Personality

+In Akan depictions, Owuo is a truly sadistic figure who kills without a second thought or care.
+His first act after being created was to kill his creator and in other tellings of the story he even tried to kill all 3 supreme beings.

+It is so driven to desire destruction, whilst it is blind, even hearing the voice of a person it has missed in his acts of cullings stating that they are alone after killing one close to the victim will drive it to try and finish its job of completing its job of destruction.
+Hence is why the proverb "Owuo a akum wo ena ne wo agya wo ho a, wunnye din se, 'Aka me nko"; "When Death which has killed your mother and your father is there (with you again), you do not say to him, 'I alone remain'".